Anita-Raoufian/SmokeBall/README.md

 When the app comes up an instance of GoogleFactory will be created (as it’s the only one we work with at the moment) and being used whenever is needed.

-On the UI, I‘m using a grid to be able to get the control in rows and columns. there is a textbox for user to type the search phrase (keywords separated by comma). the default value is Conveyancing software as requested.
+On the UI, a grid makes it possible to control the components positions in rows and columns. there is a textbox for user to type the search phrase (keywords separated by comma). the default value is Conveyancing software as requested.